janekx21/bachelor-thesis/chapters/ba.typ

 There are limits on how precise your parse should be.
 The IRI rfc3987 format@rfc-3987 is part of the OWL2-MS specification but not simple in any way.
-Some specification for the IRI was skiped and put in some regexs that worked for the test data but not necessarily for all ontology documents.
+Some specification for the IRI was skipped and put in some regexs that worked for the test data but not necessarily for all ontology documents.
 This had to be done because, for example the IRI specification, defines many small non-terminals.
 It would be time-consuming and impractical to write that grammar in full just to get some small benefit in syntax errors.